shravankale/plagiarismcheck/README.md

 #### Pre-requirement
 1. Requires JDK 17
-2. Fetch the jplag-X.Y.Z-jar-with-dependencies.jar from [https://github.com/jplag/JPlag](https://github.com/jplag/jplag/releases)
+2. Fetch the jplag-X.Y.Z-jar-with-dependencies.jar from [Download JPlag](https://github.com/jplag/jplag/releases)

 #### How to check for plagiarism
 1. Use the unzip-script.py to unzip a directory full of zips.